 • (Optional) IP professionals acting on parties’ behalf.

-What you need to proceed?
+What do you need to proceed?

 It's important to get all the factual details right and evaluate the merits of your claims before you reach out to the other party.
 Here are some things you might want to check and consider before talking to the other party: